vid-20/XENO/README.md

 sent to twice.
 But 9101 has no parent and nothing retries off it, so it's standalone, and the row count (7) is what actually gets used, not 6.

-## One note on the data

-`data/comm_log.db` is untouched — same dataset as given, nothing edited to force the number.
-The 22 comes entirely from the filtering/dedup logic in the SQL, not from changing any rows.